alanramsay/eslint-config-alanramsay-react/README.md

-# eslint-config-alanramsay-react
+# @alanramsay/eslint-config-alanramsay-react

 ESLint config based on eslint-config-react-app and prettier.

 ## How to install

-- Run `npx install-peerdeps eslint-config-alanramsay-react --dev`
+- Run `npx install-peerdeps @alanramsay/eslint-config-alanramsay-react --dev`

 ## How to configure